6 Ways Ads Are Silently Destroying Your Website SEO

 4) Ad load on Web Page

-This isn’t about doing too many chest flys.
-Google launched the “Top Heavy” algorithm in 2012, which was aimed to keep sites that were “top-heavy” with advertisements from ranking high in its search results.
+This isn’t about doing too many chest flies.
+Google launched the “Top Heavy” algorithm in 2012, which was aimed at keeping sites that were “top-heavy” with advertisements from ranking high in its search results.

 This might result in page devaluation if there is more advertising on a page than there is content.
 So, what do you see when you visit your website as it is rendered – page content or advertising?
 To be secure, make sure the page’s content is the primary visual.